-Complete the instructions below to obtain the McIDAS-X 2020.1 installation files from the McIDAS Website.
+Complete the instructions below to obtain the McIDAS-X 2021.1 installation files from the McIDAS Website.

-1. Use your Web browser to download the files listed above.
-Access the McIDAS Website, and follow the link for the McIDAS-X 2020.1 software.
+1. Use your web browser to retrieve the files listed above from the Download McIDAS-X page on the McIDAS Website.
 Each site has its own login and password for downloading files.
 Have your site coordinator contact the McIDAS Help Desk if you can't remember yours.